syntruth/Dice-Bag/readme.md

 ### Fudge/FATE

-This load the Fudge (and FATE) usable dice.
+This loads the Fudge (and FATE) usable dice.
 By default it will roll 4dF and will return a two element array, consisting of the total and a string representation of the dice results.